 2. may apply for conversion of life insurance and/or long-term disability insurance during the first 31 days following the effective date of the layoff;

-3. if participating in the tuition waiver program, may complete those courses in which he/she is enrolled at the time of layoff, and is eligible for additional tuition waiver of up to 15 credits in any semester, to be used on any university campus, for a period not to exceed one year from the effective date of layoff.
-The total credits available will not exceed 30;
+3. if participating in the tuition waiver program, may complete those courses in which he/she is enrolled at the time of layoff. and is eligible for additional tuition waiver of up to 15 credits in any semester, to be used on any university campus, for a period not to exceed one year from the effective date of layoff.
+The total credits available will not exceed 30; An employee in layoff status is also eligible for tuition waiver of up to 15 credits in any semester, to be used by the employee on any university campus, for a period not to exceed two years from the effective date of layoff.
+The total credits available will not exceed 60;

 4. will not contribute to the retirement system or ORP and will not accrue retirement service credit;